epfl-ada/ada-2022-project-abrakadAda/README.md

 ### Temporal analysis
+Are the players infulenced by the mainstream topics of the period in which they play ?
+Do the "mainstream" topics stay in the reader's mind ?
+Do 2 players of a game with the same conditions play differently if they play at a different time ?

 And we combine those three axis to assess the 'sub-optimal' decisions against what would be the optimal decisions.

 ## Proposed additional dataset